asolodenko/paws/docs/features/admin-pet-inventory.md

 ### Round 2:
 remove excessive documentation files WHATS_NEW, IMPLEMENTATION_SUMMARY and admin-quick-start, keep the admin-pet-inventory file as the one to update with the latest information.

+### Round 3:
+Make the next changes on the UI:
+- only the next fields should be required in pet form: name, breed, gender, coat color
+- implement image upload instead of URL

 ## Overview

 The admin panel has been completely redesigned with a professional dashboard interface.
 It now features three main sections accessible via tabs: